kwatch/benry-ruby/benry-unixcmd/README.md

 * `sh "ls -al"` runs `ls -al` command.
 * `sh` raises error when command failed.
 * `sh!` ignores error even when command failed.
+* `sh` and `sh!` return Process::Status object regardless of command result.
+* `sh` and `sh!` can take a block argument as error handler called only when command failed.
+  If result of block argument is truthy, error will not be raised.

 <!--
 File: ex-sh1.rb